tzinmein/tzinmein/README.md

 ---

-💬 Let’s connect if you want to talk tech, leadership, or music!
+💬 Let’s connect if you want to talk tech, leadership, music, or cross-disciplinary ideas!

 > "Building teams, designing solutions, learning always."